p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

-# HOW TO BUILD THEM 🏗️
+## HOW TO BUILD THEM 🏗️

+- Almost all values ​​are documented, except for the defaults.
+To see them, open and analyze the `.json` file.

+- Make sure to `Reset` each effect before starting.

-- Save time by taking the following sequence as an example:
+- Take the following sequence as an example and save time as you go.

-> hifi-min > hifi-max / hifi-min > all-min / hifi-max > all-max | indie-min > indie-max | analog
+> hifi-min > hifi-max / hifi-min > all-min / hifi-max > all-max | indie-min > indie-max | analog-max

 - To set decimal values (Hz) ​​open and edit the `.json` file or set them in the plugin GUI.

-0. Reset each effect to its default values.

 1. Add Crossfeed.
 Set the following values: